cluebbers/Reproducibility-METEOR-NLP/README.md

 datasets=2.16.1
 ```

-- The ACL Anthology dataset by Rohatgi et al. is available [here](https://huggingface.co/datasets/ACL-OCL/ACL-OCL-Corpus). *acl-publication-info.74k.v2.parquet* has to be in \data.
+- The ACL Anthology dataset by Rohatgi et al. is available [here](https://huggingface.co/datasets/ACL-OCL/ACL-OCL-Corpus). `acl-publication-info.74k.v2.parquet` has to be in `\data`.
 - You need a [GitHub API Key](https://github.com/settings/tokens) to search the repository for keywords.
 Add it at the top of the Jupyter Notebooks.

 ### Docker image